Kelly Calhoun Williams

-Dr. Kelly J. Calhoun Williams is a Research Vice President in Gartner Research, where she concentrates on education, primarily in the K-12 (elementary/secondary) sector.
-She has a doctorate in organizational leadership and development, a master's degree in curriculum and instruction, and a bachelor's degree in telecommunications and film, as well as teaching and administrative credentials in California.
-Dr. Calhoun Williams supports both educational end users (CIOs, CTOs, technology and executive leadership) as well as vendor clients wanting insight and assistance with understanding the K-12 marketplace.
+Dr. Kelly J. Calhoun Williams is a Research Vice President in Gartner Research, where she concentrates on education, primarily in the K-12 (elementary/secondary) and higher education sector.
+She has a doctorate in organizational leadership and development, a master's degree in curriculum and instruction, and a bachelor's degree in telecommunications and film.
+Dr. Calhoun Williams supports both educational end users (CIOs, CTOs, technology and executive leadership) as well as vendor clients wanting insight and assistance with understanding the K-12 and higher education marketplaces.

 Kelly Calhoun Williams's Recent Gartner Activity

 Prior to joining Gartner, Dr. Calhoun Williams served nearly 25 years in public education, most recently as the Chief Technology/Information Officer of the Santa Clara County Office of Education, an educational service agency serving more than 265,000 public education students in the Silicon Valley, as well as providing community college support.
 In addition to this work, she has served as Adjunct Faculty with the University of Southern California and San Diego State University, where she helped teach and develop curriculum in educational technology and coursework for future Chief Business Officers.
 Dr. Calhoun also served as the Director of Educational Technology and Information Systems for the Folsom Cordova Unified School District in Sacramento County, California, serving 17,000 students K-12.

 Cajon Valley Union School District, Curriculum Coordinator, Teacher, 9 years